The Top Five Reasons to Never Touch Alcohol or Drugs

 All of these many reasons and more demonstrate that the cost is simply too high in choosing to ever use drugs or drink alcohol.

 If you have already developed this dependence on drugs or a dependence on alcohol, it is still not too late to work toward achieving positive change in your life.
-You can receive treatment for a drug addiction and treatment for alcoholism and work to steadily bring yourself back into a healthy state of living where you realize that abstinence is the only way to go!
+You can receive treatment for a drug or alcohol addiction and work to steadily bring yourself back into a healthy state of living where you realize that abstinence is the only way to go!

 Struggling with drug or alcohol addiction?